 Dayton, OH 45406

-Graduates of our program are successful in varied settings- private practice, academic appointments, post-graduate fellowships, and community medical leadership on local, state, and national levels.
+Recent graduates of our program are highly recruited and highly successful in varied settings—suburban private practice, urban private practice, hospitalist medicine, academic medicine, sports medicine fellowship, hospice and palliative care fellowship, and medical leadership at the local, state, and national levels.